TMC, CPM activists begin protests against CAA, NRC ahead of PM

 The Left Front activists staged protests on Saturday against the new citizenship law in various parts of North 24 Parganas district.
 The PM's visit comes at a time when West Bengal has been witnessing widespread protests against the contentious Citizenship Act.

-Left Front activists, carrying placards with 'Go Back Modi' written on it, took out rallies at Dum Dum area - which is just 1.5 kilometres from the airport, where the PM will land upon his arrival in the city.
+Left Front activists, carrying placards with 'Go Back Modi' written on it, took out rallies at Dum Dum area - which is just 1.5 kilometres from the airport, where the PM lands in the evening in the city.
 "We will continue our protest unless and until the Act is withdrawn.
 We don't want Narendra Modi to come to Kolkata as it will vitiate the atmosphere of our state," a protester said.

 Several organisations, both political and civil, have planned protest rallies across the city against the Citizensip Amendment Act (CAA) and the National Register of Citizens (NRC).
 During his visit, Modi will attend sesquicentenary celebrations of Kolkata Port Trust and hold a meeting with Chief Minister Mamata Banerjee.